annaweronica/agile-frameworks/testing.md

 2. As a superuser I want to be able to edit the packacge which is alreday in the offer
 3. As a superuser I want to be able to delete the package

+### MANUAL TESTING ON AWS

+Please note adding a packing does work but attaching the image does not!

 # AUTOMATED TESTING

 Covarage report: between 50-80%.
 Some tests are failing.
 In one case while testing models in profile app.
 I wrote tests but they are not actually run.